Vermont Transit Corridor

-The Vermont Transit Corridor is a proposed 12.5 mi bus rapid transit line in the Metro Busway network in Los Angeles, California with plans to convert it to a heavy rail subway line in the future.
-It is planned to operate on a north-to-south route on Vermont Avenue between the B Line's Vermont/Sunset station and the C Line's Vermont/Athens station on the Metro Rail system.
+The Vermont Transit Corridor is a proposed 12.5 mi bus rapid transit line in the Metro Busway network in Los Angeles, California with plans to convert it to rapid transit in the future.
+It is planned to operate on a north-to-south route on Vermont Avenue between the B Line's Vermont/Sunset station and the C Line's Vermont/Athens station on the Los Angeles Metro Rail system.
 The project feasibility study was released in February 2019 with a proposed completion date of 2028 for BRT and after 2067 for rail.
 It is part of Metro's Twenty-eight by '28 initiative and is partially funded by Measure M. The route will have signal priority at traffic lights and will have a dedicated right of way.
 Metro reports the initial cost is $425 million.

+Recent Developments

+In early 2025, LA Metro released a strategic three-phase plan for implementing dedicated bus lanes along Vermont Avenue.
+The plan details near-term, mid-term, and long-term improvements aimed at enhancing bus service, including the installation of curbside bus lanes, signal priority measures, and upgraded station infrastructure.

+Subsequently, on March 19, 2025, Metro’s Planning and Programming Committee approved a California Environmental Quality Act (CEQA) exemption for the Vermont Transit Corridor project.
+This approval allows the project to move forward into the environmental review phase, representing a key milestone in the planning process.

+On March 27, 2025, the Metro Board approved the Locally Preferred Alternative (LPA) for the Vermont Transit Corridor project, selecting a 12.4-mile side-running Bus Rapid Transit (BRT) line with 26 stations at 13 major intersections.
+The project was determined to be exempt from the California Environmental Quality Act (CEQA) under Senate Bill 922, which facilitates the approval of sustainable transit initiatives.
+With this designation, Metro is now proceeding with the National Environmental Policy Act (NEPA) review and advancing into Preliminary Engineering to further develop the project design.

 History

 Until 1963, Vermont Avenue was served by several Los Angeles Railway Yellow Car streetcar lines: the F, K, R, S, U, and V. After streetcars ceased running under the Los Angeles Metropolitan Transit Authority, tracks were torn up, and buses replaced service.